 Why don’t we call it “utahite”, since it is found only in that state?
 Why don’t we call it “wahwahite” after the mountains in which it is found?
 Unfortunately, these names fail to stir the imagination of gem lovers.
 Wouldn’t it be more reasonable to recognize red beryl as a very special beryl gem and call it “red emerald”?
 It is actually rarer than green emerald or any other gem beryl!

-My first impression regarding Seth’s mission was that it was an impossible task, since tradition concerning the chemical composition and color of emerald was so firmly entrenched.
-But what if tradition were not enough to limit our thinking?
+Is it an impossible task to rename red beryl since tradition concerning the chemical composition and color of emerald is so firmly entrenched?
+What if tradition were not enough to limit our thinking?
 Why can’t red beryl have a special name?
-I certainly can’t make such a change in the nomenclature, but I can raise the question!

-Seth’s arguments in support of the term “red emerald” for Utah beryl crystals are quite rational, even persuasive.
+Seth’s arguments in support of the term “red emerald” for Utah beryl crystals are rational, even persuasive.
 Red beryl of gem quality and in significant quantity has only been known for a few decades, so it has not developed any traditions.
-Its small crystal size and very limited supply has not attracted the same attention that other gem beryl enjoys.
-Given time, it should!
+Its small crystal size and limited supply has not attracted the same attention that other gem beryl enjoys.
+Given time, it should.